Kaldur'ahm: Young Justice

 Aqualad is the protégé of Aquaman and a founding member of the Team.
 In between the first and second seasons, he learns that he is the son of Black Manta.
 The episode "Downtime" reveals that Aquaman recruited Kaldur'ahm after he and Garth rescued him during a battle with Ocean Master.
 Garth was also offered to become Aquaman's sidekick, but remained in Atlantis to continue his studies in sorcery.

 In the second season, Invasion, Kaldur works undercover within the Light to uncover who the Light's partner is.
-He is exposed, but reveals the Light's betrayal of the Reach via a hologram.
+During a summit between the Light and the Reach, Kaldur is exposed as a double agent, but manages to reveal the Light's betrayal of the Reach.

-In the third and fourth seasons, Outsiders and Phantoms, Kaldur becomes Aquaman after Orin retires.
-He also becomes the leader of the Justice League and enters a relationship with Wyynde.
+In the third season, titled Young Justice: Outsiders, Kaldur becomes Aquaman after Orin retires.
+As the new Aquaman, Kaldur'ahm becomes the leader of the Justice League.
+Kaldur is also revealed to be in a relationship with an Atlantean man named Wyynde.

 Comic books

 A different version of the character debuted in Brightest Day #4 (August 2010), shortly before the premiere of Young Justice.
 Although similar to his animated counterpart, the comic book incarnation of the character features key differences from the animated version, originating from the kingdom of Xebel rather than Atlantis and lacking magical abilities.